knaw-huc/data-envelopes/help_documentation.md

 Steps taken to Mitigate/Reduce Biases - Describe the steps taken to reduce or mitigate biases in the dataset.

+E.g. 'This is the correspondence of a member of the royal family, so it does not offer a representative view of society at the time.'

 ### Sensitive Attributes

 * Sensitive Human Attributes - Specify if the dataset contain data that might be considered sensitive in any way (e.g., data that reveals race, sexual orientation, age, ethnicity, disability status, political orientation, religious beliefs, union memberships; location; financial or health data; biometric or genetic data; criminal history).
 You can choose from a list of sensitive attributes or choose 'Others'